Jacobious52/Tanks/README.md

   - clean
   - debug

+run
-./game
+  -  ./game
-./game --help
+  - ./game --help
-./game <args found in help>
+  - ./game (args found in help)

 Sound files (.wav) are not included in the repo. (too big).
 Game should run without them.